 Influencing one will automatically influence the others.

-For example, if you want to cut down on cost, then you will have to sacrifice on the scope or requirements.
+For example, if you want to cut down on cost, then you will have to sacrifice some requirements or decrease the scope.
 Your schedule will also affect both the cost and scope of what can be done within a set duration.
 Likewise, influencing your scope no doubt affects the cost and the schedule or time it takes to integrate your requirements.

 Build or buy?